Mr-Pepe/pleco-progress-viewer/README.md

-PlecoViewer can be used to get a graphical analysis of flashcard progress based on Pleco flashcard backup files.
+PlecoViewer can be used to get a graphical analysis of flash card progress based on Pleco flash card backup files.

 Issues and pull requests are always welcome!